lindgh/PawParazzi/README.md

 # PawParazzi
 > Authors: [Linda Ghunaim](https://github.com/lindgh), [Sabaipon Phimmala](https://github.com/bphimmala), [Emily Hix](https://github.com/emilyhix)

-PawParazzi is an embedded system that allows you to stay connected with your pet even when you’re away!
+Stay connected with your pet even when you’re away!
 PawParazzi is a smart food bowl that detects when your pet is eating and captures a picture.
 The photo captures of your furry friend are available to see in the PawParazzi mobile app.

 The goal of PawParazzi was to demonstrate full-stack system design.
 The Arduino UNO, ultrasonic sensor, and ESP32-CAM are integrated with Firebase cloud storage to capture, store, and display images in real-time on our React Native mobile app.